 Mad About Diving are an amazing company to go diving with in Costa Rica.
 Our dive instructor, Pablo, is incredibly knowledgeable about marine life in Costa Rica, and also very good at finding it while diving!
 Not only are their services amazing, but they are also incredibly passionate about marine conservation.
 They have even started a coral reef restoration project which you can learn more about in this post.

-If you aren’t a diver yet, they also offer PADI certification They are the only PADI 5 Star Instructor Development Centre in Osa Peninsula, and offer training in English or Spanish.
+If you aren’t a diver yet, they also offer PADI certification They are the only PADI 5 Star Instructor Development Centre in the Osa Peninsula, and offer training in English or Spanish.

-You can also just join them on a snorkelling tours to Cano island which I highly recommend.
+You can also just join them on a snorkeling tours to Cano island which I highly recommend.
 It’s a lush tropical island with some of the clearest water I saw in all of Central America!
 If you’re lucky, you may even see dolphins and whales on the boat ride over.

 Visit The Whale Tail